📜 Introduction.

 🎫 Where to Buy Tickets.

 I highly recommend booking your tickets in advance as attractions often sell out fast, especially the Forbidden City.
+For some, I preferred to book directly on the official websites, for others I found great deals on third-party platforms.
 The below prices may vary depending on season and platform discounts.

 - Great Wall of China: official website (about 20€)